alineestkyr/Artifact-Travalogues-/README.md

 # Artifact-Travelogues-
-This project documents the movement of ancient artifacts throughout time and makes it available for public access.
-This project uses very basic HTML and CSS, so it is beginner and non-programmer friendly.
+This project documents the movement of artifacts throughout time and makes it available for public access.
+The use of a Strapi database makes contributions beginner and non-programmer friendly.
 Contributors who are more comfortable with code are encouraged to make suggestions to improve the format, beginning in the discussions threads.

 ## Organization
 The project will use Strapi in to store data.
 Fields include: